-Wang Xuguang (玉旭光), aged 46, was appointed to the Board on 19 July 2012 and his title was designated as the executive Director on 23 February 2014.
-Mr. Wang is also the Chief Executive Officer of the Company, primarily responsible for the strategic decision making and the management of the Group.
+Wang Xuguang (王旭光), aged 47, was appointed to the Board on 19 July 2012 and his title was designated as the executive Director on 23 February 2014.
+Mr. Wang is also the Chief Executive Officer of the Company, primarily responsible for the overall management of the Group.
 Mr. Wang obtained a bachelor's degree in economics and investment management at the Dongbei University of Finance and Economics (東北財經大學) in Dalian in July 1990.
 He was awarded a master's degree in international laws by the Dalian Maritime University (大連海事大學) in April 2002.

 After graduation from university, Mr. Wang worked in the Dalian Branch of the China Construction Bank for more than 16 years until he became the deputy branch manager, during which he developed his extensive knowledge and experience in real estate financing.
 Mr. Wang then joined Dalian Haichang (Group) Co., Ltd ("Haichang Group Co") in February 2007 as a director and the president.
 He was further appointed as a director and the general manager of Dalian Haichang Corporation Development Co., Ltd. ("Haichang Enterprise Development") in February 2010.
 From October 2010 to February 2012, he also served as the president of Dalian Haichang Real Estate Group Co., Ltd. ("Haichang Real Estate").
-Mr. Wang was appointed as a director of Haichang (China) Co., Ltd. ("Haichang China") in October 2011 and was promoted to the chairman of the board of directors in July 2012 and the president in April 2013.
+Mr. Wang was appointed as a director of Haichang (China) Co., Ltd. ("Haichang China") in October 2011 and was promoted to the chairman of the Board in July 2012 and the president of the Company in April 2013.
 In July 2012, he was also appointed as a director of Haichang Holdings (Asia) Ltd. ("Haichang Asia BVI") and Haichang Holdings (Hong Kong) Limited ("Haichang Holdings HK").
 Currently, he is also serving as a non-executive director of Haichang Group Co and Haichang Enterprise Development.
 Mr. Wang is the vice president of the Chamber of Commerce in Dalian (大連市總商會) and a representative of the People's Congress of Dalian Municipality (大連市人民代表大會).

-Zhao Wenjing (趙文敬), aged 60, was appointed to the Board on 19 July 2012 and his title was designated as the executive Director on 23 February 2014.
-Mr. Zhao is also a Joint President of the Company, primarily responsible for human resources management and the business of the theme parks.
+Zhao Wenjing (趙文敬), aged 61, was appointed to the Board on 19 July 2012 and his title was designated as the executive Director on 23 February 2014.
+Mr. Zhao is primarily responsible for the overall development of new businesses.
 Mr. Zhao educated in Dalian Ocean University (大連海洋大學) (formerly known as Dalian Institute of Aquaculture (大連水產學院)) major in marine engineering management in February 1978.
 He further obtained a Master of Business Administration at the Open University of Hong Kong in December 2003.
 Mr. Zhao was awarded as a senior level engineer by the Personnel Department of Liaoning Province in November 1993 and as a professor level senior engineer by the Human Resources and Social Security Department of Liaoning Province in September 2013.